ArtOfCode-/concaten/README.md

 * [ ] Refactor to interface consistent across all bits and pieces - 0.5
   The code is getting a little out of hand.
 I have some things I want to do to
     clean it up.
+  * [ ] Tests should be "success counters": Count total tests, count number of successes (or, equivalently, fails) and report that.
+    * This is in preparation for setting up Travis CI.
+    * For now, just report numbers.
+Later, I'll set up a system that collects the failures and reports them as a group.
   * [ ] Consistent error handling across all functions
     * [ ] Convert all ctors to `bool wht_new(init_args, Whatever *out)`
       * No more `int error;` only used in ctor to indicate something died